The use of vinegar with a variety of plants or essential oils for cosmetic purposes can be traced back to the Romans and was fashionable during

 Care Herbs" page.

-- Boil the water in a small saucepan.
+- Boil the water only in a small saucepan.

-- Add the herbs and vinegar.
+- Add the herbs.
 Cover and allow the "tea" to steep for at least 15 minutes.
 If you want a stronger herbal infusion, add more herbs, cover and simmer on the stove for 15 minutes.
 Then turn off the heat and allow to steep for 30 minutes.

 - When you have finished rinsing the shampoo out of your hair, pour the rinse on your hair and massage your scalp.
 If you have very long hair, as I do, you can dip your hair into the jug before pouring its contents over your head.
 Avoid getting the rinse in your eyes, particularly if you have used essential oils.
 Also make sure the temperature of your rinse is just right for you.